 5. Mention

-Mention tracks brand mentions across social media platforms, blogs, and news outlets in real-time.
-Small businesses and startups choose this tool for its simplicity and affordability.
+Mention tracks brand mentions across social media platforms, blogs, and news outlets in real time.
+Small businesses and startups like it for its simplicity and lower cost.

-Best Feature: Simple, real-time tracking with instant notifications.
+Best Feature: Quick, real-time tracking with instant notifications.

 Pros:

-- Affordability: One of the most budget-friendly options available.
+• Affordable: One of the most budget-friendly tools on the market

 Cons: